Archibald Yell: Personal life

 Yell met Mary Scott in Bedford County, Tennessee, where they were neighbors.
 They married in 1821 after he had started to establish his law practice.
 She had one daughter, Mary, who was born January 5, 1823.
 Mary Scott Yell died from complications following their daughter's birth.
 A few years later in 1828, he married Nancy Moore of Danville, Kentucky.
 They had four children before her death.
 He later married Maria (McIlvaine) Ficklin, a widow.
 They had no children.
 Maria died on October 15, 1838, while he was serving in Congress.
 His nephew James Yell (1811–1867) became Major-General of the Arkansas Militia during the American Civil War.

 Honors

 Yell County and Yellville, Arkansas, are named after him, as was the "Yell Rifles", an antebellum militia company from Helena.
+The former Yell County, Iowa was merged with Risley County to become Webster County, Iowa in 1853, but two townships in the vicinity, Yell Township, Webster County, Iowa and Yell Township, Boone County, Iowa have retained the Yell name.

 A small segment of former US Highway 71 Business (US 71B) was named Archibald Yell Boulevard in Fayetteville until 2022.
 Yell's legacy was reexamined during a construction project on the roadway; the city council renamed the road Nelson Hackett Boulevard.
 Hackett escaped slavery in Arkansas and fled to Canada in 1841, where he remained until extradited back to Arkansas at the request of Yell on behalf of the slaveowner.